sfence/adaptation_modpack/README.md

 This modpack can be used by other mods which wants to be adapted to more than one minetest game.
 Main mod is `adaptation_lib`, which define adaptation API.
 See API.md for details.
+Other mods primary add items to a database grouped by generic keys.

+So, you can use provided API functions to easier finding aviable items, which you need to use by the key.

+Example of get informations about carbon steel if aviable and normal steel if carbon steel is not aviable:

+    metal_ingot = adaptation_lib.get_item({"ingot_carbon_steel", "ingot_steel"})

 Source code:
 -----------------------